Ichiban Kasuga: Casting

 Kaiji Tang voices Kasuga in English.

 Auditions of the character started early in development to appreciate him sooner.
 Kazuhiro Nakaya, who previously voiced recurring franchise character Akira Nishikiyama, was one of the candidates who read for the role.
 Yokoyama said that Nakaya's reading of the character's scripted lines projected a rebellious personality which stood out to the developers.
 After a discussion between Yokoyama and Nagoshi, Nakaya was chosen for the role.
-Nakaya interpreted Ichiban as an energetic and vivid character when reading the script.
-Following the worldwide release of Like A Dragon by late 2020, Nakaya indicated in an interview with Famitsu that Ichiban will lead the series for the foreseeable future, and that he was grateful for the support from Takaya Kuroda, Kiryu's voice actor, with regards to the transition.
+Nakaya interpreted Kasuga as an energetic and vivid character when reading the script.
+Following the worldwide release of Like a Dragon by late 2020, Nakaya indicated in an interview with Famitsu that Kasuga will lead the series for the foreseeable future, and that he was grateful for the support from Takaya Kuroda, Kiryu's voice actor, with regards to the transition.

-Ichiban's English voice actor, Kaiji Tang, describes him as a "whimsical" character who, despite being the game's protagonist, also serves the role of a supporting character due to how he often assists his allies.
+Kasuga's English voice actor, Kaiji Tang, describes him as a "whimsical" character who, despite being the game's protagonist, also serves the role of a supporting character due to how he often assists his allies.
 Tang said that his character is the "opposite" of Kiryu in terms of personality.
-He believes that Ichiban fits the Yakuza setting due to his love for Dragon Quest, as well as his heroic demeanor which goes along the new type of gameplay Like a Dragon provided to the franchise.
+He believes that Kasuga fits the Yakuza setting due to his love for Dragon Quest, as well as his heroic demeanor which goes along the new type of gameplay Like a Dragon provided to the franchise.
 During recording of the game, Tang befriended Greg Chun, who voices supporting character Nanba.
 Tang and has cited Chun's work as an inspiration.
-Tang notes that he was able to draw upon his life experiences as an Asian man to help with his performance as Ichiban.
-For example, in a pivotal scene where Ichiban's mentor promises to take him to try Peking duck, he helped the rest of the cast understand what the dish was by ordering some for them to eat.
+Tang notes that he was able to draw upon his life experiences as an Asian man to help with his performance as Kasuga.
+For example, in a pivotal scene where Kasuga's mentor promises to take him to try Peking duck, he helped the rest of the cast understand what the dish was by ordering some for them to eat.